 3. Kuya Nanok will meet you there, and his boat will take you to the Cove

 Please make sure to constantly keep in contact with Nanok Limbok.
-He could also organize a pick up for you in Nasugbu
+He could also organize a pick-up for you in Nasugbu.

 We arrived early in the morning at Jollibee Nasugbu, where we had our breakfast while waiting for the Jeepney to take us to Barangay Papaya.
-When it arrived, we then asked the driver to take us to Nasugbu Public Market to buy whatever is needed for the beach camp, such as charcoal, food, ice, eggs, and more.
+When it arrived, we asked the driver to take us to Nasugbu Public Market to buy whatever was needed for the beach camp, such as charcoal, food, ice, eggs, and more.

 Important Facts Before visiting Kayraang Cove